ag88/embtomcatwebdav/src/site/mark-pre/Development-Embedding.md

   - migrated to Apache Velocity templates.
   - added download of multiple files as zip
   - added filename filters
   Download multiple files as zip and filename filters significantly improves usability of the upload servlet
+- v0.8.1  add support for ip 0.0.0.0 listen on all interfaces ***new**
+  - host aliases will be added for all interfaces if 0.0.0.0 is specified as the host name

 ## Embedding